bmuenzenmeyer/plugin-node-uiextension/README.md

 #### Adding Links

-A `navLinks` and `gearLinks` object are also initialized post-installation, and allow you to add arbitrary anchor tags to the front end in various locations.
+A `navLinks` and `toolLinks` object are also initialized post-installation, and allow you to add arbitrary anchor tags to the front end in various locations.

 For example, adding the following snippet: